oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 }
 ```

-Your React app should update itself as you make changes and you should see a screen like the following at `http://localhost:3000`.
+Your React app should update itself as you make changes, and you should see a screen like the following at `http://localhost:3000`.

 {% img blog/spring-boot-react/home-with-link.png alt:"Home screen with Manage JUG Tour link" width:"800" %}{: .center-image }